 Children need structure.
 In a world they don’t understand, with rules shifting and changing seemingly on whim, having a schedule helps children understand their world.
 And with food being such an important part of life and living, it plays a big role in childhood development, and is a large part of what children think about.

 A meal schedule sends children the message that food will always be provided.
 They can trust their adults to provide this key source of life.
 What does that do for them?

-- When a variety of food is consistently provided, you can be confident your child is meeting their nutritional needs.
-Intake for children is over the course of days or weeks, so each meal is another opportunity for them to meet their requirements.
+When a variety of food is consistently provided, you can be confident your child is meeting their nutritional needs.
+Intake for children varies over the course of days or weeks, so each meal is another opportunity for them to meet their requirements.
 Breakfast he only ate berries?
 Tomorrow’s lunch he may eat a salmon sandwich, and yesterday’s snack he ate cheese and cucumbers.

 How to Create a Meal Schedule

 Meal components are your decision, though having child input can be helpful.
 Plan to serve food around every 2-4 hours depending on age.
 Offer a variety of grains, protein, vegetables & fruit, as well as fun food.
 Knowing meals come frequently, and nutritious food is offered routinely, helps kids feel secure around food.
 Plus you can relax when your child chooses to eat nothing, small amounts, or lots of (only) one food.

 Keep meal time appropriate for age and stage, and make it an enjoyable experience!
 Let each person decide how much to eat of each food without commentary, keeping the conversation pleasant and relaxed.
 Read this post for 12 Tips for Enjoyable Family Meals